Ulmus americana 'Moline'

 The American Elm cultivar Ulmus americana 'Moline' was cloned from a wild seedling transplanted to Moline, Illinois, from nearby Rock River Valley in 1903 and propagated from 1916 by the Klehm Nurseries, Arlington Heights, Illinois.

 Description

-'Moline' is distinguished by its narrow but open form, likened to a Lombardy Poplar when young, the branches of the older trees being ultimately horizontal.
+'Moline' is distinguished by its narrow but open form, with a single central trunk likened to a Lombardy Poplar when young, the branches of the older trees being ultimately horizontal.
 The leaves, of a dark rich shade of green, could be exceptionally broad, measuring 15 cm across.